Enter Book Award Contests and Become an Award Winning Author in 2018!

 - Have you written a business book?
 The Axiom Business Book Awards celebrate excellence in business book writing and publishing by presenting gold, silver and bronze medals in 20 business categories. http://www.axiomawards.com/

-- The non-profit Independent Book Publishers Association’s Benjamin Franklin Awards are now in their 27th year of awarding excellence in book publishing in 55 categories.
+- The non-profit Independent Book Publishers Association’s Benjamin Franklin Awards are now in their third decade of awarding excellence in book publishing in 55 categories.
 All entrants receive direct judge feedback–unique in the industry.
 For more information, visit http://ibpabenjaminfranklinawards.com/

-- USA Best Book Awards has a ten year track record of honoring and promoting books to the national and international community.
-The contest is sponsored by USA Book Newswhich covers books from all sections of the publishing industry—mainstream, independent, & self-published. http://www.usabooknews.com/
+- USA Best Book Awards has a ten-year plus track record of honoring and promoting books to the national and international community.
+The contest is sponsored by USA Book News which covers books from all sections of the publishing industry—mainstream, independent, & self-published. http://www.usabooknews.com/

 - Reader Views Annual Literary Awards were established to honor writers who self-publish or who were published by small presses or independent publishers. http://readerviews.com/literaryawards/